 As the oldest and longest trail in Canada, the Bruce Trail follows the edge of the Niagara Escarpment, a UNESCO World Biosphere Reserve.
 It runs for 850km from Niagara to Tobermory, with side trails extending out to 250km.
 There are many waterfalls, streams and rivers along the Bruce trail, expect to see a myriad of plant and wildlife.
 Niagara Falls, by far the most famous watercourse in the area, can be reached by a side trail of the Bruce Trail.

-Getting there: Fly into Toronto, and the Toronto Section of the Bruce Trail is located around 1 hour away by car or bus.
+Fly into Toronto, the biggest city in Canada.
+The Toronto Section of the Bruce Trail is located around 1 hour away by car or bus.
 Alternatively, you can begin your walk at Niagara Falls.
 Many participants choose to camp during a walk through the Bruce Trail.

 Flickr photo by Derek KP